lpalbou/DigitalArticle/ROADMAP.md

 - 6 - templates for common analysis is a good idea, but for later

 - invite a colleague to review (especially non technical -> technical)

+- be careful, a non VL model can't directly use the plot. but they can use the underlying data.